sirisian/ecmascript-types/README.md

 enum Count: string { Zero = (index, name) => name, One, Two = (index, name) => name.toLowerCase(), Three }; // "Zero", "One", "two", "three"
 enum Flags: uint32 { None = 0, Flag1 = (index, name) => 1 << (index - 1), Flag2, Flag3 } // 0, 1, 2, 4
 ```
 An enumeration that uses a non-numeric type must define a starting value.
-If a sequential function or an overloaded assignment operator is not found the next value will be equal to the previous value.
+Each subsequent value without an initializer is computed by applying the prefix increment operator to the previous value.
+(The previous enumerator itself is not modified).
+If neither a sequential function nor a prefix increment operator, ```operator++()```, exists for the type then the next value will be equal to the previous value.

 ```js
 // enum Count:string { Zero, One, Two }; // TypeError Zero is undefined, expected string